Don’t be afraid to be a non-conformist and unapologetically stay true to yourself. But be careful th

 This is 10+ doing the work and continuing doing the work from the inside out because that is where it begins.

 So how do you know where to begin the work?

 The thoughts and self-sabotaging behaviors that get in the way of achieving that goal will rear their ugly heads.

 And you need to address them if in fact you are committed to achieving your goal – whatever this goal is.
 This could be starting a business, writing a book or just getting healthier physically.

 Each goal will come with new challenges – it’s the new level new devil kind of a situation.
 And every time you will need to ask yourself how committed you are to this new level of being.

 And here’s the thing, sometimes the worst life advice can actually be the best thing you’ve heard because it will tell you exactly where you stand in that moment and time.

 The advice I was given 15 years ago is exactly the reason I do what I do today.

-And I can’t tell you what you need right now or if The Playground is the right investment for you – all I can do is share it with you and let you know I am here to support you in your journey.
+And I can’t tell you what you need right now or if The Gathering is the right investment for you – all I can do is share it with you and let you know I am here to support you in your journey.